ucsb-csw8/w22/faq.md

 No need to enter any code.
 Make sure that you create your account using your **@umail.ucsb.edu** address (**_not_** @ucsb.edu).

+_Note: As was mentioned in the Welcome Email sent from Gauchospace ("Warm welcome to CSW 8 (W22)!"), you will receive an email about being added to Piazza on Tuesday evening, after the first lecture, once we close the waitlist._

 ### I do not see CSW 8 course on Gradescope and/or Piazza.
 What can I do?

 Make sure that you create your account using your **@umail.ucsb.edu** address (**_not_** @ucsb.edu).